 Quito spreads along the floor of a high Andean valley in a roughly north–south direction.
-The Centro Histórico (historical center) holds nearly all of Quito’s famous colonial architecture; locals call it El Centro, and English-speakers the ‘Old Town.’
+The Centro Histórico (historical center) holds most of Quito’s famous colonial architecture; locals call it El Centro, and English-speakers the ‘Old Town.’

-North of the Old Town is modern Quito, with major businesses and services.
-Most hotels and restaurants are found here, especially in the Mariscal Sucre (aka the Mariscal), which is packed with guesthouses and bars.
+North of the Old Town is modern Quito.
+Most hotels and restaurants are found here, especially in Mariscal Sucre (aka the Mariscal), which is packed with guesthouses and bars.

-Those seeking a bit more adventure can spend the day rock-climbing, hiking and cycling – all within city limits.
+Those seeking a bit of adventure can spend the day rock-climbing, hiking amidst volcanoes and cycling – all within city limits.

-Local mountain-biking companies rent bikes and offer excellent tours, including one-day rides through the páramo (high-altitude Andean grasslands) of Parque Nacional Cotopaxi as well as downhill descents, trips incorporating a stop at Papallacta hot springs, and two-day trips to Cotopaxi and Chimborazo and to Cotopaxi and Quilotoa.
+Local mountain-biking companies rent bikes and offer excellent tours, including one-day rides through the páramo (high-altitude Andean grasslands) of Parque Nacional Cotopaxi as well as downhill descents, and trips incorporating a stop at Papallacta hot springs.
+Two-day trips take in Cotopaxi and Chimborazo or Cotopaxi and Quilotoa.
 Single-day trips cost about $60.
 Compare prices and trips before committing to a particular operator.

 Free Wheeling in Quito

-Another good place for cyclists to check out is the bicycle-loving cafe La Cleta.
+Another good place for cyclists to check out is the bicycle-loving cafe La Cleta Bici Café.

 Quito is one of the easiest places in Ecuador to arrange a guided tour, be it a Galápagos cruise, mountain-climbing, Amazon lodge, biking tour or white-water rafting.
 Itineraries ranging from one day to several weeks can be customized for small groups.
 Many agencies offer standard tours to nearby places such as Mitad del Mundo, Pululahua and further afield to Otavalo, Mindo, Cotopaxi and Baños.
 Be sure to stop by on weekdays (many offices close on weekends), and for longer trips try to meet your guides in advance.

-Most travelers tend to stay near the Mariscal, which is packed with guesthouses and hostels.
-The quieter neighborhood of La Floresta is a pleasant alternative and it begins only a few blocks away.
-There's a good range of accommodations in the Old Town (including the city's best top-end hotels), which offer easy access to its museums, churches and other sights.
-A lack of nightlife is the downside.
+Most travelers tend to stay near Mariscal Sucre (known as the Mariscal), a guesthouse- and hostel-packed district.
+The quieter neighborhood of La Floresta is a pleasant alternative and begins only a few blocks away.
+There's a good range of accommodations in the Old Town (including most of Quito's best top-end hotels), which offer easy access to its museums, churches and other sights.
+Here, a lack of nightlife is the downside.

 Where to Stay

-Several hostels are in the Old Town neighborhood of San Blas, an ordinary, working-class area that you'll need to taxi to and from at night.
+The Old Town is an obvious choice: a Unesco-listed area of architectural jewels.
+Several hostels are in the Old Town neighborhood of San Blas, an ordinary, working-class area on the east side of the Av Pichincha that you'll need to taxi to and from at night.

 Practical Tip: Airport Accommodations

-Following the opening of the sleek new Wyndham Quito Airport there's talk of several other international chain hotels setting up properties at the airport.
+Following the opening of the city's first airport hotel, sleek Wyndham Quito Airport, there's talk of several other international chain hotels setting up properties at the airport.
 Alternatively, a cozy and lovely place located only 10km away is the family-run Posada Mirolindo.
 Worth considering for those with early flights to the Galápagos or the Amazon.

 Jungle Lodge Bookings